 The condition may deteriorate with time, so the sooner something can be done to help, the better the expected outcome.
-Also, general anaesthesia and surgery are far less risky in terms of maintaining an open airway if the symptoms are only mild or caught early.
+Also, general anaesthesia and surgery are far less risky in maintaining an open airway if the symptoms are mild or caught early.

 WHAT ARE THE SYMPTOMS OF BOAS?